globaleaks/whistleblowing-software/documentation/security/EncryptionProtocol.rst

 .. csv-table::
    :header: "Type", "Implementation"

-   "Asymmetric encryption", "`Libsodium SealedBoxes <https://pynacl.readthedocs.io/en/stable/public/#nacl.public.SealedBox>`_, an encryption implementation that combines Curve25519, XSalsa20 and Poly1305 alghoritms."
+   "Asymmetric encryption", "`Libsodium SealedBoxes <https://pynacl.readthedocs.io/en/stable/public/#nacl.public.SealedBox>`_, which combines Curve25519, XSalsa20, and Poly1305 algorithms."
-   "Symmetric encryption", "`Libsodium SecretBoxes <https://pynacl.readthedocs.io/en/stable/secret/#nacl.secret.SecretBox>`_, an encryption implementation that combines XSalsa20 and Poly1305."
+   "Symmetric encryption", "`Libsodium SecretBoxes <https://pynacl.readthedocs.io/en/stable/secret/#nacl.secret.SecretBox>`_, which combines XSalsa20 and Poly1305."

 Users’ Credentials
 ------------------
-The system used two different type of credentials depending on the user role:
+The system uses two types of credentials depending on the user role:

 .. csv-table::
    :header: "Credentials type", "User role"

-   "Passwords", "Passwords are used for authenticating users identified by a username" "Receipts", "Receipts are 16-digits random secrets used for authenticating anonymous whistleblowers"
+   "Passwords", "Used for authenticating users identified by a username" "Receipts", "16-digit random secrets used for authenticating anonymous whistleblowers"

 Assumptions:

-* The system enforces strong password complexity;
+* The system enforces strong password complexity.
-* The system enforces expiration of receipts according to a strict data retention policy limiting the concurrent number of active receipts;
+* The system enforces expiration of receipts according to a strict data retention policy that limits the number of concurrent active receipts.

 Users’ Keys
 -----------
 .. csv-table::
    :header: "Type", "Generation", "Storage"

-   "ECC Curve25519 keypair", "Generated by the backend at first user login for authenticated users and on submission for whistleblowers", "Keys are stored on the backend encrypted using symmetric encryption.
+   "ECC Curve25519 keypair", "Generated by the backend during first user login for authenticated users and upon submission for whistleblowers", "Keys are stored on the backend encrypted using symmetric encryption.
 The symmetric key used for encrypting users’ keys is derived from the users’ credentials using the KDF function `Argon2ID <https://password-hashing.net/argon2-specs.pdf>`_.
-The parameters for Argon2ID used for KDF are chosen stronger than the parameters one used for authentication of related user which the hash is stored.
-The parameters are chosen to require 128MB per Login and 1 second of computation."
+The parameters for Argon2ID used for KDF are stronger than those used for user authentication, with the hash stored.
+The parameters are selected to require 128MB of memory per login and 1 second of computation."

 Data Encryption's Keys
 ----------------------
 .. csv-table::
    :header: "Type", "Generation", "Storage"

-   "256 bit keys", "Generated by the backend for each report", "Keys and stored on backend filesystem  encrypted using asymmetric encryption by means of Users’ and Whistleblower’s keys respectively"
+   "256-bit keys", "Generated by the backend for each report", "Keys are stored on the backend filesystem encrypted using asymmetric encryption with Users’ and Whistleblower’s keys, respectively."

 Key Generation
 ##############
-Users' encryption keys are automatically generated during the first user login and secured by means of the user passphrase used for login.
-This simple but effective key generation policy requires users to perform their first login before being enabled to receive reports.
+Users' encryption keys are automatically generated during the first login and secured using the user passphrase.
+This straightforward but effective key generation policy requires users to complete their first login before being able to receive reports.

 Key Recovery
 ############
-The system implements a key recovery system by means of a recovery key and symmetric encryption.
+The system implements a key recovery mechanism using a recovery key and symmetric encryption.

-Upon generation of a user key, the private key is symmetrically encrypted with a randomly generated recovery key.
+When a user key is generated, the private key is symmetrically encrypted with a randomly generated recovery key.

-For usability reasons, this recovery is kept as well encrypted on the backend making it possible for logged users in possession of their password to retrieve and print their own account recovery key.
+For usability reasons, this recovery key is also securely encrypted and stored on the backend, allowing logged-in users who possess their password to retrieve and print their own account recovery key.

 Key Escrow
 ##########
-The system implements an optional key escrow mechanism in order to limit data loss in case of users’ password loss.
+The system offers an optional key escrow mechanism to mitigate data loss in the event of users losing their passwords.

-Key escrow can be enabled during the initial application wizard or alternatively could be enabled in the advanced settings of the software.
+Key escrow can be enabled during the initial application setup or in the advanced settings of the software.

-We advise enabling this option if you would like to protect whistleblowers' submissions from being lost in the situation where recipients lose their passwords.
-On the other hand, we would not advise using this feature if you want to setup a system where only recipients are able to access submissions.
+We recommend enabling this option to protect whistleblowers' submissions in cases where recipients lose their passwords.
+However, if you want to set up a system where only recipients can access submissions, we advise against using this feature.

-When the option is enabled the system will generate and assign an escrow key and assign it to the administrator that has enabled the feature; the key will be furtherly used by the system to encrypt every system key preserving a copy that could be unlocked by any administrator in the availability of the escrow key.
+When enabled, the system generates and assigns an escrow key to the administrator who activated the feature.
+This key is then used to encrypt every system key, with a copy preserved that any administrator with the escrow key can unlock.

-Administrators with access to the escrow key will be able to support any internal user in case of password loss and issue password reset.
-As well they will be able to grant this same privilege to other administrators or disable the feature completely.
+Administrators with access to the escrow key can assist internal users with password recovery and issue password resets.
+They can also grant this privilege to other administrators or disable the feature entirely.